xlwings/xlwings-server/docs/vba_integration.md

 - Currently, you have to run the standalone quickstart command on Windows.
 However, the created workbook works across Windows and macOS.
 ```

+For configuration, see [](#config) below.

 ## xlwings add-in

-This is a good solution if your users already have the xlwings add-in installed or if you want to use the same Python functionality with multiple workbooks, or if you just want to work with normal workbooks (`.xlsx`) instead of macro-enabled workbooks.
+This is a good solution if your users already have the classic, VBA-based xlwings add-in installed or if you want to use the same Python functionality with multiple workbooks, or if you just want to work with normal workbooks (`.xlsx`) instead of macro-enabled workbooks.

 1. Install the xlwings add-in locally by running `xlwings addin install` on a Terminal/Command Prompt.
 If you don't have Python with xlwings installed, you can also install the add-in manually.
 2. Create a quick start project by running `xlwings quickstart myproject --server` (make sure to replace `myproject` with your desired name).